Jetour T1: Markets

 Outside of China, the vehicle is marketed as the Jetour T1.

+Indonesia

+The T1 was launched in Indonesia on 3 June 2026.
+It is available with two unnamed variants, powered by either a 1.5-litre turbocharged petrol or a 1.5-litre turbocharged turbocharged petrol plug-in hybrid (i-DM).

+Malaysia

+The T1 was launched in Malaysia on 22 July 2026.
+It is available with two variants: a 1.5-litre turbocharged petrol 2WD and a 2.0-litre turbocharged petrol XWD.

 Philippines

-The T1 was launched in the Philippines on 23 October 2025, in the sole Lightning i-DM powered by the 1.5-litre turbocharged petrol plug-in hybrid engine.
+The T1 was launched in the Philippines on 23 October 2025, in the sole Lightning i-DM variant powered by the 1.5-litre turbocharged petrol plug-in hybrid.